sandersonb/firehose-nodejs-starter/README.md

-Adobe Firehose NodeJS Starter
+Adobe LiveStream NodeJS Starter
 =======================

-The Adobe Firehose and NodeJS are natural friends due to the tools available in NodeJS to perform stream processing.
+Adobe LiveStream and NodeJS are natural friends due to the tools available in NodeJS to perform stream processing.
-This starter project illustrates how to consume data from the Adobe Firehose.
+This starter project illustrates how to consume data from the Adobe LiveStream.
 Specifically, the starter:

 - Requests a token as needed from the token server.
 - Will re-request tokens as they expire.
 - Caches tokens on the filesystem, so tokens can be reutilized.
-- Connects (and reconnects) to the firehose streaming server as needed.
+- Connects (and reconnects) to LiveStream servers as needed.
-- Provides a callback (onDataReceived) that is executed everytime an object is received from the firehose.
+- Provides a callback (onDataReceived) that is executed everytime an object is received from LiveStream.

 ### Prerequisites

 - Have experience using the terminal on your platform.
-- Obtain access to the Firehose
+- Obtain access to LiveStream
   - Have ready your Adobe ID
   - Generate a clientId and clientSecret
-  - Obtain your Firehose endpoint URL.
+  - Obtain your LiveStream endpoint URL.
 - NodeJS >= 0.10.
 Also requires packages:
   - event-stream
   - socket.io